JoaoViccctor/JoaoViccctor/README.md

 - 👋 Hi, I’m @JoaoViccctor
-- 👀 I’m interested in Developing
+- 👀 I’m interested in mobile
-- 🌱 I’m currently learning JS and a little of python
+- 🌱 I’m currently learning all-around about Js
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...